moonlight-sanctuary/Wobbly-Wonder-Journal/README.md

 [![This helped me](https://api.countapi.xyz/hit/moonlight-sanctuary-Wobbly-Wonder-Journal/helped-me/badge.svg?color=purple)](https://api.countapi.xyz/hit/moonlight-sanctuary-Wobbly-Wonder-Journal/helped-me)

 If you enjoyed using this app, please drop a star on the repo.
-I made it super private (i.e. there are no external integrations, signins, or even http requests that go out from the app) so I have no idea if its even being used.
+I made it super private (i.e. there are no external integrations, sign-ins, or even http requests that go out from the app) so I have no idea if its even being used.
 If you like it, drop a star so I can see.
 Or hit the button above.
 Or both?

 ## 🌟 Why Reflect?